uvarc/courses/workshops/cloud/README.md

 * Customized an EC2 security group.
 * Accessed your instance through a web browser.
 * Accessed your instance via SSH.

+# Resources

+- [AWS Services in Plain English](https://www.expeditedssl.com/aws-in-plain-english): Translates Amazon's catchy trademark names into what the service _should have_ been called.
+- http://www.ec2instances.info/: Easy EC2 Instance Comparison